 To find upcoming courses that meet any of these requirements, scroll to the bottom of the Course Finder to search Core Curriculum options.

 Courses offered to the general university population by the appropriate departments automatically receive the designations listed below.
 Departments may request exceptions for offered courses that are cross-disciplinary.
 The perspective statements provided are intended to be shared with students to help them develop a coherent sense of the methods and approaches of the disciplines across the courses they will take.

 AH - The Arts and Humanities perspective is characterized by the interpretive analysis, critique, and creative and aesthetic expression of ideas and values.
-All courses offered by Art, English, History, Music, Philosophy, and World Languages and Cultures (including language courses)1, by definition, carry this perspective.
+All courses offered by Art, Graphic Design, English, History, Music, Philosophy, and World Languages and Cultures (including language courses)1, by definition, carry this perspective.

 1Students using AH courses to fulfill the language requirement in the College of FAHSS may not use those same courses to meet the Core Breadth of Knowledge requirement.